hl7au/au-fhir-base/pages/_includes/healthcareservice-eligibility-detail-intro.md

-Australian Healthcare Service Eligibility Details Extension
+Extension: Healthcare Service Eligibility Details

-This profile defines a healthcare service profile for the Australian context.
+This extension applies to the HealthcareService resource and allows enhanced eligibiliy status value for a healthcare service to be recorded.